cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

     Figure 1.
 Fist page of Tim Berners-Lee's proposal for the World Wide Web in March 1989. <a href="https://cds.cern.ch/images/OPEN-PHO-CCC-2019-001-1">Source</a>
   </figcaption>
 </figure>

+- The history of the web has been a continuous back and forward regarding where to put the execution logic: in the server or in the client.
+- The development of web technologies has dramatically transformed the way we build and interact with applications on the internet.

 - The address of the world's first ever website and Web server was [info.cern.ch](https://info.cern.ch/), running at CERN.
 The first web page address was [https://info.cern.ch/hypertext/WWW/TheProject.html](https://info.cern.ch/hypertext/WWW/TheProject.html).
 - The first time I navigated the Internet was in 2011, because in Cuba the days we have Internet only on the universities and of course, we have intranet.